newfold-labs/wp-module-ecommerce/README.md

 ## Critical Paths

-1. Ecommerce Module should display, `Home` page with site preview, links to Hosting brand a/c and links to pending & completed tasks to setup Ecommerce store.
+1. Ecommerce Module should display, `Home` page with live `site preview` for both Live & Coming Soon mode same as what customers would see for WordPress site.
 2. If currently WordPress site is in coming soon mode, WordPress administrator should see visit site/ store CTA and also a button to Launch or go live under `Ready to go live` section.
 3. `Store` page should give a brief overview of recent customer activity on store.
 It also has a section to setup `Ecommerce features` with purchase/enable/manage YITH extended plugins.
 4. YITH PayPal Payment, WonderCart, YITH Stripe Payments and Ecomdash plugins require WooCommerce to be installed and activated.
 If WooCommerce isn't setup, `Store` tab should ask customers to first Install & activate WooCommerce. `Home` should display warnings for the same.
-5. `Products & Services` submenu must facilitat CTA's to Add new product/Import CSV of products into store.
-Also disply services offered by YITH extended plugins.
+5. `Products & Services` tab should provide customers access to purchase services offered by YITH extended plugins like: YITH Booking and Appointment for WooCommerce and YITH WooCommerce Gift Cards.
 6. `Sales & Promotions` submenu allows customers to install `WonderCart` plugin if it is not already installed & activated.
 Once `WonderCart` is activated it offers option to setup different promotional campaigns.
-7. `Payments` submenu should display payment gateway setup & offline payments setup options.
+7. `Payments` tab facilitates Customers to connect their accounts to receive payments via popular online payment options like PayPal, Stripe and RazorPay.
+Customers can also choose to accept offline payment via options like: check payments, bank transfers & C.O.D
-8. Stores geographical address, owners email address & currency used on store should be setup under `Store details` tab.
-Apart from these, option to setup 3rd party shipping setup and enable/disable sales tax should also be set from `Store details` tab.
+8. `Store details` tab facilitates setup of `Shippo` third party shipping software for e-commerce businesses.

 ## Installation